Privacy Notice

 Our employees

-APS is subject to the legislative requirements under the Freedom of Information and Protection of Privacy Act.
+APS is subject to the legislative requirements under FOIP.
 Access to your information is restricted to employees who have a legitimate business purpose for accessing it.

 Unauthorized access to and/or disclosure of member and pensioner information by an employee of APS is strictly prohibited.
-All employees are required to maintain the confidentiality of member information at all times and failing to do so will result in appropriate disciplinary measures, which may include dismissal.
+All employees are required to maintain the confidentiality of member information, and failing to do so will result in appropriate disciplinary measures, which may include dismissal.

 Outside service suppliers

 We may use service providers to perform specialized services on our behalf.
-For example, the Ministry of Service Alberta is responsible for our automated mail distribution.
-Our service providers may at times be responsible for processing or handling personal information.
+Our service providers may process or handle personal information and they are contractually obligated to protect the information in a manner that is consistent with Alberta privacy legislation, our privacy policies, and security practices.
 They are provided only the information necessary to perform these services.
-In addition, they are contractually obligated to protect the information in a manner that is consistent with Alberta privacy legislation, our privacy policies and security practices.

 Where possible, APS keeps all member data in Canada.
 There may be some cases where personal information is stored outside of Canada.
 To obtain specifics, please contact privacy@apsc.ca.